-For as long as he can remember, Toundji Olivier Amoussou has been passionate about fish.
-Born in the commune of Savalou in Benin, Olivier, a 2019 One Planet Laureate Candidate, began his primary studies in Parakou.
-After attaining his bachelor's degree, he enrolled at Abomey-Calavi's Polytechnic School to study livestock production.
-In the second year of his master's degree, he obtained an internship at the International Centre for Research and Development on Livestock Farming in Subhumid Zones (CIRDES) in Bobo-Dioulasso Burkina Faso, where he is currently a Post-Doctorate Researcher.
+For as long as he can remember, Toundji Olivier Amoussou has been passionate about fish. alleviation, and food security.
+Born in the commune of Savalou in Benin, Unfortunately, most of Burkina Faso's aquatic Olivier, a 2019 One Planet Laureate Candidate, resources are being degraded and are under began his primary studies in Parakou.
+After imminent threat by multiple human-induced attaining his bachelor's degree, he enrolled at pressures.
+The principal stresses on these Abomey-Calavi's Polytechnic School to study resources include wetland encroachment, livestock production.
+In the second year of his development of agricultural projects along master's degree, he obtained an internship water sources, and unregulated water at the International Centre for Research and abstraction from underground and surface Development on Livestock Farming in Subwater tables.
+Pollutants such as pesticides, humid Zones (CIRDES) in Bobo-Dioulasso heavy metals, and sediment degrade wetlands Burkina Faso, where he is currently a Postand affect water quality.
+Doctorate Researcher.

-Olivier's vision of improving the lives of rural fishing communities has always been his driving force.
-Burkina Faso's artisanal fishing value chain is extensive - from farming, and input production, to processing and marketing.
-This chain has the potential to generate employment for many youths and enormous profits for business people.
-It contributes to job creation, poverty alleviation, and food security.
+By integrating with the Burkinabe fishing communities, Olivier has navigated complex social-ecological challenges and integrated their traditional knowledge into his research Olivier's vision of improving the lives of rural to ensure they fully adopt the learnings.
+His fishing communities has always been his driving scientific approach aims to find innovative force.
+Burkina Faso's artisanal fishing value solutions for managing fishing communities chain is extensive - from farming, and input while preserving the natural environment. production, to processing and marketing.
+The study focuses on the conservation and This chain has the potential to generate environmental sustainability of aquatic genetic employment for many youths and enormous resources - plants and animals. profits for business people.

+It contributes to job creation, poverty